 “There's liquid in the bottle” (sweating or separation)

-A complaint-prevention framework that works in the real world
+A complaint-prevention framework that works

-- Translate consumer language into technical signals
+- Turn consumer language into technical signals

 - Test like distribution is real

-Constant-condition stability is helpful, but it’s not enough for gummies.
-Heat dwell, humidity cycling, and handling/vibration simulations catch failure modes that consumers actually experience.
+Constant-condition stability is helpful, but it's not enough for gummies.
+Heat dwell, humidity cycling, and handling/vibration simulations catch failure modes consumers actually experience.

 - Control what predicts consumer experience

 Moisture % matters, but water activity (aW) often predicts behavior better.
-Add texture trending, cook endpoint discipline, and seal integrity checks that go beyond “it feels tight.”
+Add texture trending, cook endpoint discipline, and seal integrity checks that go beyond 'it feels tight.'

 - Close the loop with smarter complaint intake